Accessibility for Ontarians with Disabilities Act

 Questions about this policy

 This policy exists to achieve service excellence to clients with disabilities.
-If anyone has a question about the policy, or if the purpose of a policy is not understood, an explanation should be provided by, or referred to, Greg Pugh, Accessibility Officer.
+If anyone has a question about the policy, or if the purpose of a policy is not understood, an explanation should be provided by, or referred to, Edward Carpenter, Accessibility Officer.